Project-RICA/RICA_Client/README.md

     - Formalness : words, end of sentence
     ```
     Higher value means the comment contains that feature.\
-    RICA learn with this feature values.\
+    RICA learn with this feature values.

   - #### Learning
-    This engine use []
+    This engine use RNN.
+(And also it can learn data in __realtime__)

   - #### Operation Sequence
     RICA extracts the value of each features in this sequence :